hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Architecturally exciting campus of London School of Economics (LSE) - The Marshall Building (a gem of forward-thinking architecture), [Square the Block](https://blogs.lse.ac.uk/lsehistory/2017/04/18/all-is-not-as-it-seems-square-the-block-by-richard-wilson/) sculpture (51.51508, -0.118539), etc. Also nearby Space House (51.514826, -0.119305) is very exciting.
 Nearby India House, part of Bush House, is beautiful.
 * Stroll through narrow pedestrian streets - Carnaby Street, South Molton Street and St Christopher's Place.
 Don't miss Liberty London - a wonderful mock Tudor building.
 * Victoria Embankment Gardens and Cleopatra's Needle.
-* St George's Church Bloomsbury has an awesome unicorn on its spire.
+* St George's Bloomsbury church has an awesome unicorn on its spire.
 * [Outernet London](https://orms.co.uk/work/st-giles/) by Orms Architects (just outside Tottenham Court Road station).
 Screens show a mix of curated art and adverts that subsidise rents of music shops on Denmark street.
 * [Maughan Library](https://www.kcl.ac.uk/library/collections/exhibitions) is a beautiful room, if there is a free exhibition - you can visit.